Hollywood Heights, Los Angeles

-Hollywood Heights is a neighborhood in the Hollywood Hills of Los Angeles, bounded by the Hollywood Bowl on the north, Highland Avenue on the east, Outpost Estates on the west, and Franklin Avenue on the south.
+Hollywood Heights is a neighborhood in Los Angeles, bounded by the Hollywood Bowl on the north, Highland Avenue on the east, Outpost Estates in the west, and Franklin Avenue on the south.
 It includes a number of notable historic homes and buildings and has been home to numerous people in the film and music industries, dating back to the silent film era.

 History

 Hollywood Heights is situated in what was the northern part of the Rancho La Brea Mexican land grant.
 H.J.
 Whitley developed the neighborhood as early as 1902 as part of his Hollywood-Ocean View Tract.

-On March 14, 2023, the Los Angeles City Council voted unanimously to install five signs to give Hollywood Heights official status as a Los Angeles neighborhood.
+In 2023, the Los Angeles City Council gave Hollywood Heights official status as a Los Angeles neighborhood.

 Notable places

 The Samuel Freeman House (1962 Glencoe Way) was designed by Frank Lloyd Wright, supervised by Lloyd Wright, and furnished and expanded by Rudolph Schindler.
 Built in 1923, it is one of four textile block houses built by Frank Lloyd Wright in Los Angeles between 1922 and 1924, and it has the world's first glass-to-glass corner windows.
 It was known as an avant-garde salon, and the list of individuals who spent significant periods of time there or lived in the house's two Schindler-designed apartments includes John Bovingdon, Beniamino Bufano, Xavier Cugat, Rudi Gernreich, Martha Graham, Philip Johnson, Peter Krasnow, Bella Lewitzky, Jean Negulesco, Richard Neutra, Claude Rains, Herman Sachs, Galka Scheyer, Edward Weston, Olga Zacsek, and Fritz Zwicky.
 It also served as an intellectual sanctuary for individuals blacklisted by the House Un-American Activities Committee.
 It is on the National Register of Historic Places.

 The High Tower (2178 High Tower Drive) is a five-story, over 100-foot-high tower housing a private elevator.
 It was built circa 1920 in the style of a Bolognese campanile.
 The tower provides access to a Streamline Moderne fourplex known as High Tower Court, built between 1935 and 1936.
 Architect Carl Kay designed both.
 The High Tower was featured in The Long Goodbye, The High Window, Dead Again, Michael Connelly's novels Echo Park and The Closers, and a 1961 episode of Naked City.
 It also leads to the Alta Loma Terrace neighborhood, which includes the Otto Bollman House – one of Lloyd Wright's first projects – and the B.A.G.
 Fuller House (6887 W. Alta Loma Terrace), which is a Los Angeles Historic-Cultural Monument.
 Residents of the hillside enclave around the tower have included David Copperfield, Michael Connelly, Tim Burton, Timothy Hutton, Kurt Cobain, and Courtney Love.